 Madalyne Ridella: Biofabrication is the automated production of complex biological products such as tissues and organs to address health challenges in medicine.
 It uses the principles of additive manufacturing—often termed 3D printing—in a “bioprinting” process that combines living cells, matrices, molecules and biomaterials into a single construct that can replace a diseased or injured tissue.

 3D bioprinting is advantageous because you can create complex scaffolds to aid in a variety of applications.
 A major challenge in the medical field is organ failure and there are not as many available donors as there are patients.
-Bioprinting can help resolve this issue by creating functionalized organs and medicines that are patient-specific.
+Bioprinting could help resolve this issue by creating functionalized organs and medicines that are patient-specific.

 Can you tell us about the 3D-Bioplotter?
 How does it work and what are its most innovative features?

-Madalyne Ridella: The 3D-Bioplotter is a rapid prototyping machine specially designed for the fabrications of scaffolds using biocompatible materials for biomedical applications.
+Madalyne Ridella: The 3D-Bioplotter is a rapid prototyping machine specially designed for the fabrication of scaffolds using biocompatible materials for biomedical applications.
 It is an extrusion-based system, where a liquid is dispensed from a syringe, using air pressure, while moving the syringe in all three dimensions.
 The 3D-Bioplotter is unique because it can process a wide variety of materials such as thermoplastics, ceramic/metal pastes, hydrogels and more.
 A recent upgrade of the 3D-Bioplotter’s photo-curing head now enables up to five wavelengths or combinations of wavelengths in a single print, while a new low-temperature ink jet head dispenses low viscosity hydrogels through a non-contact process.

 How is the 3D-Bioplotter enhancing healthcare delivery?
 Can you give us some examples of real-world applications?